Who is Affected with ADHD?

 Support for Parents

-Parental training is of value for many parents and necessary. (on-site link) Parenting a Child with ADHD.
-National Resource Center on ADHD.
-CHADD.
-Off-site link.
+Parental training is of value for many parents.
+Parenting a child with ADHD.
+National Resource Center on ADHD

 Clinical Study - Why ADHD is overdiagnosed